ReDeiPirati/seq2seq/docs/getting_started.md

 * [Docker for Python 2.7](https://github.com/google/seq2seq/seq2seq/tools/docker/py27)
 * [Docker for Python 3.5](https://github.com/google/seq2seq/seq2seq/tools/docker/py35)

-Both the directory have Dockerfile to build image with basic depenecies(Dockerfile), development dependecies(Dockerfile.devel) and GPU support(Dockerfile.gpu and Dockerfile.devel-gpu).
+Both the directories have Dockerfile to build image with basic depenecies(Dockerfile), development dependecies(Dockerfile.devel) and GPU support(Dockerfile.gpu and Dockerfile.devel-gpu).
 The file provided, are coded from the [official TensorFlow Docker directory](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/docker/README.md) with **latest** TensorFlow version/tags.
 Now you are ready to build the image(you have to be in py27 or py35 dir to run this command):

 ```bash